Skater901/warcraft3-notification-bot/README.md

    `// Notification Modules`.
 In that section, add `runtimeOnly(project(":moduleName"))` This will include your module in the runtime classpath of the main application.

+## Tips

+In order to keep versions consistent across the whole project, if you have a dependency you require that is already used by the main project or by another module, you should instead declare that dependency in [gradle/libs.versions.toml](gradle/libs.versions.toml).
+This is a central location for declaring dependencies that makes them available to all projects.
+Remove the dependency from the other modules/main project, so that it's only specified in libs.versions.toml.

 ## Known Issues

 Currently, all notifications will be saved as Discord notifications.
 I'm working on a solution for this.